Nanostring-Biostats/FastReseg/README.md

   5) Pipeline wrappers would combine resegmentation outputs from individual FOVs into one.

-For continence, two pipeline wrapper functions are included for streamline processing of multi-FOV dataset to different exit points.
+For convenience, two pipeline wrapper functions are included for streamline processing of multi-FOV dataset to different exit points.

 - `fastReseg_flag_all_errors()`: performs preprocess and then evaluates and flags segmentation error in all input files, optional to return the gene expression matrix where all putative contaminating transcripts are trimmed from current cell segments.
 - `fastReseg_full_pipeline()`: performs preprocess, detect and correct cell segmentation errors by trimming, splitting and merging given the local neighborhood of poor-fit transcript groups, can process multiple input files in parallel.